rjeschke/cetoneasm/README.md

 The third pass now gathers all defined labels and variables and creates local variable/label mangling.

-After the third pass we end up with a neat, flat list of actions that just can be interpreted.
+After the third pass we end up with a neat, (nearly) flat list of actions that just can be interpreted.

 **Why 3(!) assembly passes?**